in

 It also works great anytime you are reverse searing, like we plan to do later, and you don’t want a sugary rub to burn at those higher smoking temperatures.

-Once you’ve applied some kosher salt or beef rub, place the tri-tip on the wire rack so you have airflow all around the meat and then place it in the refrigerator overnight.
+Once you've applied your seasoning, place the tri-tip on the wire rack so you have airflow all around the meat and then place it in the refrigerator overnight.

 For our recipe below, we are going to use fresh minced garlic and coarse fresh cracked pepper.